pguenon/CASIMODO/README.md

 #### a.
 Distances

-For each residue pair (i, j), the shortest distance among all pairs of important atoms is computed per frame.
+For each residue pair (i, j), the absolute shortest distance among all pairs of important atoms is selected.
 If this distance drops below `cutoff_distance` at any time, it is retained.

 The distance is then:
 - Histogrammed using block averages,